BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Maui to avoid crowds but still get great weather?
+When's the absolute best time to visit Maui if I want to avoid crowds but still enjoy great weather?

-For that sweet spot of fewer people and fantastic weather, aim for the shoulder seasons: April to May or September to October.
-You'll miss the peak winter rush and the summer family vacationers, meaning shorter lines at popular spots and more relaxed vibes.
-Plus, the ocean conditions are generally excellent for swimming and snorkeling during these months.
+For that sweet spot of fewer crowds and fantastic weather, aim for the shoulder seasons: April to May or September to October.
+You'll miss the peak winter rush and the summer family vacationers, but the trade winds are usually pleasant, the ocean is calm for swimming and snorkeling, and you'll likely snag better deals on flights and accommodations.
+Just be aware that early April can still have some lingering spring break crowds, and late October might see a bit more rain as winter approaches.

 How many days do you need in Maui, USA?